-House Font

-Montserrat Regular

-The quick, brown fox jumps over the lazy dog.

-Montserrat Bold

-The quick, brown fox jumps over the lazy dog.

-Secondary House Font

-Candara Regular The quick, brown fox jumps over the lazy dog.

-Candara Bold

-The quick, brown fox jumps over the lazy dog.

-Body Font

-Open Sans regular The quick, brown fox jumps over the lazy dog.

-Open Sans Bold The quick, brown fox jumps

-The quick, brown fox jumps over the lazy dog.

-Typography

-The choice of fonts for In-Prep specifically aim to highlight both the professional/technical expertise behind the project while also looking to maintain a human/empathetic link.
+House Font Montserrat Regular The quick, brown fox jumps over the lazy dog.
+Montserrat Bold The quick, brown fox jumps over the lazy dog.
+Secondary House Font Candara Regular The quick, brown fox jumps over the lazy dog.
+Candara Bold The quick, brown fox jumps over the lazy dog.
+Body Font Open Sans regular The quick, brown fox jumps over the lazy dog.
+Open Sans Bold The quick, brown fox jumps over the lazy dog.
+Typography The choice of fonts for IN-PREP specifically aim to highlight both the professional/technical expertise behind the project while also looking to maintain a human/empathetic link.
 To that end Montserrat (professional) has been chosen as the header font with Candara (humanist) as the secondary font.
 Where documents are required Open Sans is the preferred font and Lato as the back up font.
 Montserrat and open sans are part of the Google Fonts collection and are open source.
 Candara is a copyright of Microsoft, but is installed with any version of the Office suite including the free PowerPoint Viewer utility, providing a means to acquire it free of charge.

-5. IN-PREP Colour Palette
+5. IN-PREP colour palette

-The Colour Palette

-As is standard practice, there is a defined colour palette included in the guidelines document.
-The primary reason for establishing a palette of colours that may be used in brand communications is, of course, one of consistency - to guarantee that all communications originating from the brand form an identifiable suite
+The colour palette As is standard practice, there is a defined colour palette included in the guidelines document.
+The primary reason for establishing a palette of colours that may be used in brand communications is, of course, one of consistency - to guarantee that all communications originating from the brand form an identifiable suite.
 The thought process behind the colour selection was twofold.
 The three primary colours used are intentionally bright and eye catching.
 They symbolise the different sectors coming together on the project (SME, Government agencies and Industry) with each having an integral part to play.
-The strong colours also play into the plan is to use stylised, dramatic photography off which these colours will pop and draw the eye.
-The final two colours (orange and blue used in the middle of the marque) represent the emergencies services and help flesh out the colour palette for the brand
+The strong colours also play into the plan to use stylised, dramatic photography off of which these colours will pop and draw the eye.
+The final two colours (orange and blue used in the middle of the mark) represent the emergencies services and help flesh out the colour palette for the brand.

-Pantone 312C

-#096993 9/145/107 91/54/24/4 Pantone 7706C